gihozoinnocente/product_catalog_api/README.md

 1. Register a new user: `POST /api/auth/register`
 2. Login to get a token: `POST /api/auth/login`

+See [Auth_EndPoint.md](./Auth_EndPoint.md) for detailed information about request body and expected result.

 ## Database Schema

 The application uses the following main data models: